ripple/opensource.ripple.com/docs/evm-sidechain/evm-sidechain-run-a-validator-node.md

 ## Create Your Validator

-Use your node consensus public key (`exrpvalconspub...`) to create a new validator by staking XRP tokens.
+Use your node consensus public key (`exrpvalconspub...`) to create a new validator by bonding your Proof-of-Authority power.
 You can find your validator public key by running:

 ```bash
 exrpd tendermint show-validator